daronphang/coding_resources/docker/swarm.md

 ## Swarm:
 Clustering service solution built inside Docker.
 Consists of Manager Node and Worker Node.
 Docker service replaces docker run.
 IP address of manager must be assigned to a network interface available to host OS; all nodes in swarm must connect to the manager at same IP.
 Services can be attached to multiple Docker networks, and network can have many containers.

+Docker service is a cluster management command and must be executed on a swarm manager node.
+Docker service create is used to create instances/tasks of that service running in a cluster/swarm of nodes i.e. manage a group of containers from the same image.

 ```
 docker swarm init